Tubbz-alt/BonnMotion/doc/HeightMapRNGM/README.txt

 -e  The number of subsegments each following node in a group takes for each
     segment of the reference node's motion.

 -g  The path to the membership group file.
-Each line of the file is a
-    whitespace-separated list of node IDs defining a group that moves together.
-It is an error to specify both -g and -n.

 -m  The multiple of the maximum speed at which the following nodes can move
     during subsegment motion.